Greenock and Wemyss Bay Railway: Absorbed by the Caledonian

 For some years the relationship between the Wemyss Bay company and the Caledonian had been prickly, the smaller company believing that its interests were not being taken into account.
 In January 1887 the Wemyss Bay company applied to the Railway and Canal Commissioners to compel the Caledonian to transfer their trains to Glasgow Central station: at that time they were still using the less convenient (to the public) Bridge Street; but the application failed.
 (Bridge Street continued to be used for Caledonian operations from the Paisley direction until 1905.
 The more stable financial situation enabled more harmonious working, and the disadvantageous circumstances of the Caledonian's operation at Greenock made the Wemyss Bay route more attractive to them.
 Widespread talk of amalgamation was put into effect: in August 1899 the Glasgow Herald announced that the Wemyss Bay company was to be absorbed.
 In fact the announcement was premature, but the agreement to amalgamate had been finalised, and from this time the two companies co-operated more fully.
-The actual amalgamation was authorised by Parliament on 27 July 1893, and took effect on 1 August 1893.
+The actual amalgamation was authorised by an act of Parliament on 27 July 1893, and took effect on 1 August 1893.